gilcrest/diygoapi/README.md

     }
 ```

 The following snippet shows a more robust validation example.
-In it, you'll notice that if you need to define your own error quickly, you can just use a string and insert that into an error as well.
+In it, you'll notice that if you need to define your own error quickly, you can just use a string and that becomes the error string as well.

 ```go
 func (m *Movie) validate() error {